NetSPI/MoneyX/vulns/Command Injection.md

 MoneyX contains a test JSP file within the views directory that was ostensibly used during initial setup as a temporary script or development aid to evaluate spring parameters.
 Since this parameter is user-controllable, it is possible to pass in various commands and expressions to be executed by the application.

+#### Walkthrough

+1. Open up the application directory, and navigate to the views folder (```src/main/webapp/WEB-INF/views```).
+Notice that there is a ```test.jsp``` file in that folder that appears to be debug functionality.
+2. Attempt to access the path ```/test?test=@environment``` on the system.
+The output appears to be code injection, since we can access the environment object!
+3. Navigate to ```/test?test=@environment.getProperty(%27user%27)```.
+We can leverage this vulnerability to access the current logged in user.
+Since we have command execution in the JSP template, we can use it to execute arbitrary code on the server and return it to the client.

 #### Code Snippet
 src/main/java/webapp/WEB-INF/views/test.jsp